 The moral of the story: …

 As opposed to logic, stories can mean different things to different people.
 The moral you take from one of our stories might differ.
 Perhaps you recognise something else in them depending on how the narrative relates to a personal experience.
 This is what makes the difference between a memorable life lesson and shallow fridge magnet wisdom.
-So feel free to collect, memorise and retell the stories; and distil each one into your own aphorism about life.
+So feel free to collect, memorise and retell the stories; and distil each one into your own thought-provoking quote or aphorism about life.